Gallions railway station: Services

 When the service first started, two trains operated per hour.
 However, due to increased demand, the service was increased to three trains per hour by 1881.
 The GER began offering regular through-services to Fenchurch Street, some of which were routed via and Stratford, while most of them were routed via Bromley-by-Bow and a spur at Abbey Mills Junction.
 Additional Liverpool Street services and shorter workings from Stratford (low-level platforms) or Stratford Bridge were later introduced.

-On 1 January 1889 the London & St. Katharine Docks Company and the East and West India Docks organizations united and started operating as a joint committee.
-They later merged in 1901 and became the London and Indian Docks Company.
+On 1 January 1889 the London and Saint Katharine Docks Company and the East and West India Dock Company organizations united and started operating as a joint committee.
+They later merged in 1901 and became the London and India Docks Company.

-The GER took over operation of all the train services in July 1896 when the Dock Company's three former LNWR locomotives were withdrawn.
+The GER took over operation of all the train services in July 1896 when the dock company's three former LNWR locomotives were withdrawn.

 Around the turn of the century the line reached its zenith in terms of passengers carried and in 1900 there were 53 weekday services each way.